Dynamic robust duality in utility maximization: Robust duality

 where

 The first order conditions for the Hamiltonian reduce to:

 which substituted into the adjoint BSDE equation gives:

 We get that $\tmu$ is optimal for the robust dual problem if and only if there is a solution $(p_2,q_2,G_{\tmu})$ of the FBSDE consisting of \eqref{6.5} and \eqref{6.3} with the constraint \eqref{equ4.44}.
-Hence, the optimal $\hmu$ for the primal robust problem is given by $\hmu:=\tmu$, and the optimal portfolio is
+Hence, by Theorem \ref{th3.5}(ii), the optimal $\hmu$ for the primal robust problem is given by $\hmu:=\tmu$, and the optimal portfolio is